linode/apl-docs/docs/for-ops/console/settings/obj.md

 - Disabled (default): No provider is configured.
 Apps that can use Object Storage will instead be configured to use persistent volumes.

-- Minio Local: Use the local self-hosted minio instance in APL.
-When Minio Local is selected, Minio app also needs to be enabled.
+- Minio Local: Use the local self-hosted Minio instance.
+When Minio Local is selected, the Minio app also needs to be enabled.

 - Linode: Use Linode Object Storage.